zeljkofilipin/filipin.eu/_posts/2015/2015-12-05-javascript-selenium.md

 The fun continued with test frameworks.
 At the very beginning of the adventure, I have paired with a colegue that is familiar with JavaScript and we have picked [Jasmine](https://en.wikipedia.org/wiki/Jasmine_%28JavaScript_framework%29).
 While investigating existing JavaScript code, I have found out that we use [QUnit](https://en.wikipedia.org/wiki/QUnit), but I could not figure out how to use it with Selenium.
 I still need to learn more about the language.

 I was able to make everything work with [Mocha](https://en.wikipedia.org/wiki/Mocha_%28JavaScript_framework%29) (event Grunt!).
-Looks like WebDriverJs/selenium-webdriver has built in support for it.
+Looks like WebDriverJs/selenium-webdriver has built-in support for it.

 I am looking forward to learning more about the language and the tools.